syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Select-Collection-of-Records-In-GridGroupingControl.md

 The following code illustrates how to select specified records.

-N>: Method Name:  AddRange   Parameter: Specify the Record collection to be selected
+N> Method Name:  AddRange   Parameter: Specify the Record collection to be selected
 {% highlight C# %}

 //Selects the specified records in the grid table.